Mulatto: Origins and early status (17th–18th century)

 The mulatto class emerged as a distinct social group during the era of plantation slavery, when European men—often plantation owners or merchants—had children with enslaved African women.
 These mixed-race offspring were initially classified as enslaved, but some were granted freedom, particularly if their fathers acknowledged them.

 By the late 18th century, free mulattos and other people of mixed race began petitioning for legal rights.
 The Jamaican Assembly, recognizing their growing numbers and economic contributions, gradually relaxed restrictions on property ownership, education, and political participation for this group.
 However, full-blooded Black Jamaicans remained largely excluded from these privileges.
+This was mainly due to discrimination based on skin color within the same racial group, or formally known as colorism today.
+Those who were not mixed and didnt have lighter skin were still treated as second class citizens and not afforded the same opportunities as their lighter counterparts.
+They were somewhat more socially acceptable due to their mixed heritage and lighter skin.

 Legal and social advancements (19th century)

 During the early 19th century, Jamaica's mulatto class gained greater access to wealth and education, particularly in urban centers like Kingston and Spanish Town.
 Laws were amended to allow free people of color to: